ryan-bibb/online-docs/README.md

 - friends/profile
   - allow users to add friends (keep count)
   - users have public profile with username bio and bio pic, etc

+- backup email
+  - supabase does not allow backups on free tier
+  - user selects timing options daily / weekly etc when they want to be email a backup of their current docs
+  - every timeframe automate putting current docs in a zip file and email to the user